scifre/lunar-crater-detection/README.md

 ## Conclusion

-This **ResNet-UNet model** effectively detects craters by combining deep residual learning with UNet-style segmentation.
+This **CNN model** effectively detects craters by combining deep residual learning with UNet-style segmentation.
 The use of **skip connections and residual blocks** improves performance, making it robust for complex image segmentation tasks.